 The Residence Hall Security Program is located in Dickinson Hall, 351 Hicks Way, Amherst, MA 01003-9363, room 101.
-The program, a division of UMPD, is managed by Jim Meade.
 The residence hall security team provides security during the evening hours in the residence halls and apartment buildings across campus.
 The Residence Hall Security Manager collaborates with UMPD and Residential Life to meet the ongoing security needs of the residence hall system.

 During the academic year, over 200 students are employed as Security Monitors to check residents’ identification, register guests and screen visitors.
 During vacation periods, security is also provided in the occupied nine-month and year-round halls.
 All UMass Amherst residence halls are locked 24 hours per day.
 Residence Hall Security personnel staff the lobbies from 8:00 PM to 12:00 AM on weekdays and from 8:00 PM to 3:00 AM on weekends.
 Residence Hall Security supervisors also provide the Walking Escort Service to and from any location on campus.